iambuoyant/nft_ftm_app/README.md

 13. When the app loads click on connect to wallet - this will connect your metamask account to the app to be used for minting ntfs

+14. Once the nft is mined you can view the transaction by using the PUBLIC_KEY on https://testnet.ftmscan.com/

 # Project Dependencies
 Node Ver.12.22.1